hddm-devs/hddm/docs/intro.rst

 Ratcliff Drift Diffusion Model
 ------------------------------

-The Ratcliff DDM models decision making in two-choice tasks -- each choice is represented as and upper and lower boundary.
+The Ratcliff DDM models decision making in two-choice tasks.
+Each choice is represented as and upper and lower boundary.
 A drift process accumulates evidence over time until it crosses one of the two boundaries and initiates the corresponding response.
 Because there is